 - up to 1 cup of brown sugar (optional.
 I didn’t put any sugar in mine and it is delicious! but if you are used to a more sweet cider, add sugar as desired.)

-- Chop apples and oranges into large chunks
+- Chop apples and oranges into large chunks keeping the peels on.

 - Put apples, oranges, cinnamon, cloves, allspice, ginger, and sugar (if using) in the slow cooker.

 - Fill the slow cooker with enough water to cover all of the apples.
 It should fill it pretty much to the brim of the pot.

 - Turn it on high and put the lid on.